anilkumbalam/tenet-content/articles/antennas-performance.md

 They are linked through wavelength.

-**Key Insight**: Antennas determine not just where energy goes, but how much of it can be captured.
+**Lessons for Engineers**: Antennas determine not just where energy goes, but how much of it can be captured.

 ## The Deeper Principle: Why Antennas Behave This Way